tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 **Notes**
 Once the logo gets reaches a height of 30mm the width is reduced (the ratio will be kept).
 If text is included in the SVG it may create problems, so convert that to path.

+## Icon Source
+The Icon for the app was downloaded from: https://www.flaticon.com/de/kostenloses-icon/layout_7973492

 ## To do

 * Complete Doxygen Documentation